1257 Samalas eruption: Social and historical consequences

 The eruption led to global disaster in 1257–1258.
 Very large volcanic eruptions can cause significant human hardship, including famine, away from the volcano due to their effect on climate.
-The social effects are often reduced by the resilience of humans; thus there is often uncertainty about casual links between volcano-induced climate variations and societal changes at the same time.
+The social effects are often reduced by the resilience of humans; thus there is often uncertainty about causal links between volcano-induced climate variations and societal changes at the same time.

 Lombok Kingdom and Bali (Indonesia)

 Western and central Indonesia at the time were divided into competing kingdoms that often built temple complexes with inscriptions documenting historical events.
 However, little direct historical evidence of the consequences of the Samalas eruption exists.
 The Babad Lombok describe how villages on Lombok were destroyed during the mid-13th century by ash, gas and lava flows, and two additional documents known as the Babad Sembalun and Babad Suwung may also reference the eruption.
-They are also – together with other texts – the source of the name "Samalas" while the name "Suwung" – "quiet and without life" – may, in turn, be a reference to the aftermath of the eruption.
+They are also—together with other texts—the source of the name "Samalas" while the name "Suwung"—"quiet and without life"—may, in turn, be a reference to the aftermath of the eruption.

 The city of Pamatan, capital of a kingdom on Lombok, was destroyed, and both disappeared from the historical record.
 The royal family survived the disaster according to the Javanese text, which also mentions reconstruction and recovery efforts after the eruption, and there is no clear-cut evidence that the kingdom itself was destroyed by the eruption, as the history there is poorly known in general.
-Thousands of people died during the eruption although it is possible that the population of Lombok fled before the eruption.
+Thousands of people died, although it is possible that the population of Lombok fled before the eruption.
 In Bali the number of inscriptions dropped off after the eruption, and Bali and Lombok may have been depopulated by it, possibly for generations, allowing King Kertanegara of Singhasari on Java to conquer Bali in 1284 with little resistance.
 It might have taken about a century for Lombok to recover from the eruption.
-The western coast of Sumbawa was depopulated and remains so to this day; presumably the local populace viewed the area devastated by the eruption as "forbidden" and this memory persisted until recent times.
+The Babad Suwung reports destruction on the western coast of Sumbawa, which was depopulated and remains so to this day; presumably the local populace viewed the area devastated by the eruption as "forbidden" and this memory persisted until recent times.